aster-alemu/To-Do-List-Projetc/README.md

-# Todo List with Interactivity
+# Todo List with Add and Remove function

-It is a Todo list with CURD (create, update, delete) methods  and the user will also be able to mark task completion by selecting the corresponding checkbox.
-The updated tasks list will be stored in local storage.
+- This project is a todo list project with add and remove function

 ## Built With